Student visa to Korea

 - Proof that you have can finance your studies in Korea

-We can assist you with the application to study abroad semesters at Hanyang University in Seoul.
+We can assist you with the application to study abroad semesters at Hanyang University in Seoul and korean language courses at Konkuk University in Seoul.
 Then you do not need to submit a financial statement.

 3. Get your visa documentats (if you have applied for a university)